 by Sarah Cole, Oakcrest Management

 As technology continues to advance, the self-storage industry is advancing with it.
 One of the most recent changes is with online auctions.
-Thanks to the hard work of TSSA, Matz & Co. and Connie Heyer pushing new legislation through last year, online auctions are now part of the Texas Property Code.
+Thanks to the hard work of TSSA, Matz & Co. and Connie Heyer pushing new legislation through, online auctions are now part of the Texas Property Code.
 Many companies started making this switch over the last few years, but the rest have been watching the industry to find out what is going to benefit their facilities the most.
 One of the best ways to figure out what will work for your facility is to weigh the pros and cons of both in-person and online auctions.

 The concept of online auctions has been around for quite some time.
 Online auctions started with individuals selling and auctioning personal items on sites such as eBay.
 Now we have the ability to utilize online platforms to auction off the contents of storage units.